 The production and operation processes of the Group does not involve substantial water usage.
-Our water consumption mainly comprises drinking water and daily water use of employees, and the Group did not face any problem in sourcing water that was fit for its purpose.
+Our water consumption is mainly for daily use and the Group did not face any problem in sourcing water that was fit for its purpose.
 The Group has established the water separation system and recycling program for the production lines at plants to reduce water consumption.
-In terms of daily water consumption, the Group fulfils its corporate social responsibility by encouraging employees to cut water usage.
-It also puts water conservation signs in conspicuous places in the workplace to raise staff's awareness.
+Water conservation signs are placed conspicuous places in the workplace to raise staff's awareness.
 Water consumption of the Group during the Reporting Period slightly increased by around 6% due to the COVID-19 and staff stay in the plant for longer hours rather than going out for lunch.
 The Group will keep monitoring the use of water and formulate relevant guidelines in order to further reduce water consumption by implementing the following practices: